 If you are willing to participate, then the student is sent your information.
 Initial contact will be made by the student via e-mail to set up a time to talk via phone or in person.
 Once the student has contacted you, please try to respond to them in a timely manner.

 How Often Do I Interact With a Student?

 Although a one-time connection may be sufficient to address the student's questions, it is helpful if you keep the lines of contact open for future questions.

 Because we have more than 1,000 alumni in our database, and will continue to grow the list, it is possible that you may go months or longer without being contacted.

 What if I Don't Live Locally or I Am Retired?

-If you live in another state and are unable to meet in person, you can still participate via e-mail or phone.
+If you live in another state and are unable to meet in person, you can still participate via email, phone, or video conference.